canonical-web-and-design/docs-demo/pages/snapcraft/your-first-snap.md

 ## Next steps

 Well done, your first snap using snapcraft is ready.
-If you want to check out a few examples for reference or to get inspired, have a look at the `examples` directory in the source directory of snapcraft:
+If you want to check out a few demos for reference or to get inspired, have a look at the `demos` directory in the source directory of snapcraft:

     git clone https://github.com/ubuntu-core/snapcraft
-    cd snapcraft/examples
+    cd snapcraft/demos

-In `examples/` you can find a diverse set of examples which should help you get started on your own projects.
+In `demos/` you can find a diverse set of examples which should help you get started on your own projects.
 To get a good overview of the snapcraft features used in these examples, check out
 [this article](snapcraft-advanced-features).